wso2/docs-is/en/docs/guides/identity-lifecycles/outbound-provisioning-with-google.md

         </tr>
         <tr class="odd">
         <td>Family Name</td>
-        <td>Claim URI which will be used to retrieve family name attribute for the user.
-This must be a claim that is available and local in the Identity Server.</td>
+        <td>Claim URI which will be used to retrieve the family name attribute for the user.
+This must be a local claim that is available and local in the Identity Server.</td>
         <td><code>                           http://wso2.org/claims/lastname                         </code></td>
         </tr>
         <tr class="even">